Ride Connection

 Ride Connection is a private, nonprofit organization that provides fixed bus route and paratransit services in the Portland metropolitan area in the U.S. state of Oregon.
 It was founded as Volunteer Transport, Inc. on May 26, 1988.

 History

-Volunteer Transport, Inc. (VTI) was founded on May 26, 1988.
+On May 26, 1988, Volunteer Transport, Inc. (VTI) was established to provide accessible transportation for older adults and people with disabilities in the Portland metropolitan area.
+In 1990, it began partnering with TriMet to offer ADA-compliant paratransit services, enhancing accessibility for those unable to use fixed-route transit.

 Paratransit services

 Ride Connection provides paratransit services to anyone over the age of 60 or with a disability, and people with low income.
 It complements TriMet's LIFT.

 Fixed-route networks

 Ride Connection refers to its fixed bus route services as "Community Connectors".
-As of 2021, it operates five separate Community Connectors in communities mostly within Washington County.
+As of 2024, it operates eight Community Connectors in communities mostly within Washington County.
 Riders may schedule an off-route pick up (within 1/2 mile of the route) by calling in.
 Ride Connection also partners with the Tillamook County Transportation District by subsidizing a Wave bus route between Banks, North Plains, and Portland.
-All services are free to use.
-In May 2021, Ride Connection expanded its services in Washington County.
+All services are fare free.